The

 is the god of earthquakes and volcanoes (story).

-New Zealand is on a major tectonic fault line, and life here is
+New Zealand is on a major tectonic fault line, and life

-and volcanic eruptions.
+large earthquakes and volcanic eruptions.

-In the Ruaumoko haka, this earth-shaking volcanic imagery
+In the Ruaumoko haka, this earth-shaking

-is used metaphorically in a description of the arousal, explosive
+volcanic imagery is used metaphorically in a description

-release and consummation that is felt in the divine/human creative
+is felt in the divine/human creative process.
+This in

-of tension, the explosive release, exultation and post-match quiescence
+build-up of tension, the explosive release, exultation

-felt in top-level rugby.
+and post-match quiescence felt in top-level rugby.

 3.